 So why would the Israelis request an airframe without stealth capability?
 Though they did request some of the developing F-35s, they opted to buy a proposed, unmade version of the F-15.
 Aircraft with stealth capability are designed that way at conception, since much to do with the stealth capability is about the shape of the aircraft (see: B-2 Bomber), which means, the Israelis are buying an undeveloped, much less stealthy plane, one which is inferior to the F-35, for a discount of only $10 million less.

 Defeating stealth technology is a goal for defense manufacturers and U.S. rivals worldwide and has been for decades.
 The Israelis’ primary threats operate at many different levels of technology and capability.
 Even without stealth technology, the IDF has proven itself time and again, throughout Israel’s history to be efficient, lethal, and accurate while taking minimal losses in manpower and equipment.

 There could be a number of reasons why the Israelis opted for a less invisible fighter, but the top of the list could be that they just don’t care, they’re just that good.
 In the Six-Day war, the IDF almost entirely destroyed the Egyptian Air Force while crippling Jordan, Syria, and Iraq’s.
 In 1973’s Yom Kippur War, the Israeli Air Force was outnumbered 3-to-1 and took heavy losses from Egyptian surface-to-air (SAM) missiles, but still bested the Syrians and Egyptians in less than a month.

-Israel's current fleet of fighters and attack aircraft is made up of F-15 Strike Eagles and F-16 Fighting Falcons.
-The F-16 already beat an F-35 in a dogfight ... maybe the Israelis are onto something.
+Israel’s current fleet of fighters and attack aircraft is made up of F-15 Strike Eagles and F-16 Fighting Falcons.
+The F-16 already beat an F-35 in a dogfight … maybe the Israeli Air Force is onto something.